-Overall there are 6 possible pairings: TT, EE, BB, TE, TB, and EB.
-Here ${\bf N}_{\ell}$ should be understood as a 3x3 symmetric matrix per each multipole, whose XY component is the power spectrum $C_{\ell}^{XY}$ at that $\ell$.
-Since $C_{\ell}^{TB, \rm{prim}}$ \& $C_{\ell}^{EB, \rm{prim}}$ vanish in the standard cosmological model.
-The detector noise $C_{\ell}^{XY, \rm{det}}$ ideally vanishes whenever $X\neq Y$, the all-sky integrated polarization from the entire cluster population is negligible (\citealt{2003NewAR..47..839B}, \citealt{2006MNRAS.368..511S}), and so is the expected EB-TB correlation.
-Since the temperature-polarization correlation of point sources is not known, we assume that all cross-correlation power spectra of the noise contributions except for $C_{\ell}^{TE}$ are negligible.
+Overall, there are six possible pairings: TT, EE, BB, TE, TB, and EB.
+Here ${\bf N}_{\ell}$ should be understood as a 3x3 symmetric matrix per each multipole whose XY component is the power spectrum $C_{\ell}^{XY}$ at that $\ell$.
+The $C_{\ell}^{TB, \rm{prim}}$ and $C_{\ell}^{EB, \rm{prim}}$ vanish in the standard cosmological model.
+The detector noise $C_{\ell}^{XY, \rm{det}}$ ideally vanishes whenever $X\neq Y$, and the all-sky integrated polarization from the entire cluster population is negligible (\citealt{2003NewAR..47..839B}, \citealt{2006MNRAS.368..511S}), and, as such, so is the expected EB-TB correlation.
+Since the temperature-polarization correlation of point sources is not known, we assumed that all cross-correlation power spectra of the noise contributions, with the exception of $C_{\ell}^{TE}$, are negligible.
 Then, Eq.~\ref{eq:S2N} significantly simplifies to \be